Designing Algorithms Empowered by Language Models: An Analytical Framework, Case Studies, and Insights: Supplementary materials for Section

-Below is an LLM-based algorithm for sorting a list, which generalizes the naive approach of sorting the list with one single LLM call: \begin{enumerate} \item Divide the input list $\bx$ into $k$ disjoint sub-lists $\bx_1, \dots, \bx_k$ of lengths $m_1, \dots, m_k$; \item For each $i \in [k]$, use one LLM call to sort the $i$-th sub-list, which returns a solution $\by_i$; \item Merge the sub-lists $\by_1, \dots, \by_k$ into a single list $\by$ using a symbolic algorithm. \end{enumerate} We note two details about this algorithm.
-(1)~To ensure efficiency and stability, for each LLM call, we prompt the LLM to generate the sorted list directly, without intermediate reasoning steps.
-It has been verified empirically that the LLMs considered in our experiments can follow such instructions, and generate text of length $\lendec(m) = O(m)$ that can be easily parsed into a list.
-(2)~Step~3 of the algorithm relies on a classical symbolic algorithm for merging two sorted lists, which maintains two moving pointers, one for each list, and chooses each entry of the merged list by comparing the values corresponding to the two pointers.
+We note two details about the sorting algorithm presented in Table~\ref{tab:examples_parallel_decomposition}. \begin{itemize} \item To ensure efficiency and stability, for each LLM call, we prompt the LLM to generate the sorted list directly, without intermediate reasoning steps.
+It has been verified empirically that the LLMs considered in our experiments can follow such instructions, and generate text of length $\lendec(m) = O(m)$ that can be easily parsed into a list. \item Step~3 of the algorithm relies on a classical symbolic algorithm for merging two sorted lists, which maintains two moving pointers, one for each list, and chooses each entry of the merged list by comparing the values corresponding to the two pointers.
 Merging multiple sorted lists can be done by merging one pair of lists at a time, in an incremental or hierarchical manner.
 Python code for these procedures can be found in Listing~\ref{lst:merging_lists} at the end of this subsection.
-Although they are designed under the assumption that the input lists are sorted, they can also be applied to input lists that are not fully sorted, which can possibly happen within the LLM-based algorithm since the input lists in Step~3 are generated by LLM calls in Step~2.
+Although they are designed under the assumption that the input lists are sorted, they can also be applied to input lists that are not fully sorted, which can possibly happen within the LLM-based algorithm since the input lists in Step~3 are generated by LLM calls in Step~2. \end{itemize}